BOARD OF TRUSTEES (GOVERNANCE)

 - Ensure the charity’s land, property, assets and other resources are protected and managed effectively

 - Review annually the performance of the board of trustees

 - Appoint the CEO/Principal

 - Review annual salary levels of all staff

-- Support the Senior Management Team and review their performance and that of the college
+- Support the Senior Leadership Team and review the performance of the college

 - Act as an appeal body on personnel matters

 - Act within its powers as set out in the governing document.